 A NEW PARADIGM FOR WILD HORSES AND COLLECTIVE HARMONY

-Deemed a new paradigm, Wild Love Preserve (WLP) welcomes a new way of being,
+Deemed a paradigm project, Wild Love Preserve (WLP) welcomes a new way of

-much needed collective harmony and co-existence, and is far from singularly focused as it speaks to today’s world and
+being, much needed collective harmony and co-existence, and is far from singularly focused as it speaks to today’s world

 Founded April 2010, the WLP Mission collaboratively